flaturtha/64-testaments/madness-of-krill/madness_v3.md

 I just stood, staring back at the puke green imp as he waggled that ‘come hither’ gesture with his finger.

+Then he jerked his head to the side.
+Something else had caught his attention.
+I followed his gaze but saw nothing in the darkness.

+Then I heard a *huff-huff* sound.
+Like a dog sniffing the air, hunting its prey.

-When I didn’t move, he shrugged his boney shoulders and swatted at another imp that nibbled on his shoulder.
+The puke green imp looked back at me, then swatted at another imp that nibbled on his shoulder.
 He turned and melted into the darkness, giggles and arguing subsiding with him.

 And I was alone, straddling the top tube on my bike, staring at the pool of lamplight.

 I wasn’t sure what to think of my encounter with the imps.
 Or that they’d remained when I looked directly at them.
 Or that one had beckoned me to follow.

-*What did he want?
-Where was he leading me?*

 The gesture didn’t seem threatening.
 More casual.
 An invitation I was free to accept, or not.

+*What did he want?
+Where was he leading me?
+What had caught his attention, drawing him and the others away?*

+Then I heard a terrible scream.
+It struck deep into my gut, like a sharp knife, and sent a cold shiver down my spine.

+The scream was answered by howls, a great dog calling its pack.
+In the darkness where the imps had disappeared, I heard the giggles turn to snarls, the soft clicking of their nails on the pavement, and the echoing clambor of two angry creatures fighting.

+The nightmares of my childhood come to life.

-Off in the distance, Big Ben chimed.
-I started, looked up then at my watch.
+Off in the distance, Big Ben chimed; its *bong, bong* snapping me out of my fugue.
+I blinked and looked around.
+I was in utter silence.

+*Was it all in my imagination?
+Had I seen the imps, heard the sound of some great pack of dogs?*

+I didn’t know.
+Big Ben *bong*ed again and I looked at my watch.
 I was late, again.
 Mother would not be pleased.
 Forgetting my strange encounter, I stuck my foot into the toe guard of my bicycle.

 Just then, I heard a low moan.
-I missed my pedal, lost my balance and my foot caught the curb; I couldn’t catch myself.
+Jerking my head up towards the sound, I missed my pedal, lost my balance and my foot caught the curb; I couldn’t catch myself.

-There I was, in a heap on and empty street in the early dawn light, my bicycle on top of me.
+I crashed in a heap on the empty street, my bicyle on top of me.

 That’s when I saw him.
 Just down the road, at the entrance to an alleyway between the row of flats.